jirapon000/Master-Thesis/README.md

 The workflow is divided into four chronological stages: Interaction, Analysis, Navigation, and Final Assessment.

 1. The Agents
-* **Question Agent** - Facilitates the dialogue, asking PHQ-8 items and follow-up probes.
+* **Question Agent** - Facilitates the dialogue, asking PHQ-8 items and follow-up using 5 different probes techniques based on Network APproach to Psychopathology Theory and Shea's Clinical Interviewing (Investigtion Loops).
 * **Clarification Agent**(Detection) - Monitors for "Missing Key Domains" (Timeframe, Severity, Relevance).
 Calculates the MissingRate to trigger specific follow-ups.
 * **Alignment Agent**(Detection) - Monitors for logical consistency.
 Uses an Item-Dependency Map to verify that symptoms match (e.g., Item 1 links to Items 2, 4, 7, 8).
 * **Navigation Agent**(Control) - The logic gatekeeper.
 Evaluates signals from detection agents to decide whether to loop back for clarification or proceed to the next item.